syuntoku14/fusion2urdf/README.md

 Sometimes this script exports abnormal urdf without any error messages.
 In that case, the joints should have problems.
 Redefine the joints and run again.

 In addition to that, make sure that this script currently supports only "Rigid", "Slider" and "Revolute".
-I will add new joint types someday.

 ## How to use